-Unrealistic expectations make employee development a wasted investment at many companies.
-We offer six realistic solutions.
+Unrealistic expectations make employee development a wasted investment in many companies.
+We offer six practical solutions.

 There’s a yawning gap between the concept of employee development and its execution at most companies.
 Despite spending billions of dollars on development activities, companies have few tangible benefits to show from their investment.
 In fact, only 23% of HR professionals rate development planning as being effective in their organization (1).